-In emergency situations (like a car crash for example) the New Zealand public health system usually does a great job.
-However for "non-urgent" situations, which can even include major health issues, treatment in the public system can involve long and difficult waiting lists.
+In emergency situations, (like a car crash for example) the New Zealand public healthcare system usually does a great job.
+For non-urgent situations such as health issues, medical treatment in the public system can involve long and difficult waiting lists.

 It's also common for plans to cover specialist and test costs both before and after your treatment in hospital.
 In addition, plans will often pay for a range of "major diagnostic" costs (like MRI scans, CT scans, angiograms, etc), even if you don't need treatment in hospital.